 The state has considerable resources of natural minerals, petroleum, and hydropower.
 It has unexploited reserves of around 600 million metric tonnes (MT) of crude oil and more than 20 MT of hydrocarbons.
 Moreover, the state has 315 MT of coal reserves and 1,038 MT of limestone reserves.

 The agro-climatic conditions in Nagaland provide multiple commercial opportunities for floriculture and horticulture.
 The state has 650 indigenous species of medicinal and aromatic plants.
-In 2023-24, the total production of horticulture crops in the state was estimated at 901.68 thousand metric tonnes and the area under production was 93.18 thousand hectares.
+The state's horticulture sector remains a major contributor to agricultural diversification, led by vegetable production of 456,027 MT, fruit production of 317,661 MT and spice production of 54,645 MT in 2024-25.

-Major items exported from Nagaland in FY25 are Minerals, cotton yarns and handicrafts.
+Major items exported from Nagaland in FY26 are Minerals, handicrafts, and chemicals.

 In September 2025, Medanta, in partnership with IDAN and the Nagaland Government, launched “A Guide to Better Health” to promote preventive healthcare and wellness.
 The initiative, unveiled by Chief Minister Mr. Neiphiu Rio, was followed by a three-day medical camp in Kohima benefiting over 400 people.